Profitbase/Episode-Docs/articles/flow/actions/profitbase-invision/calculation-flow/auto-transactions/auto-transaction-filter-by-context-distinct-by-type-field.md

-# AutoTransaction.FilterByContext
+# AutoTransaction.FilterByContextDistinctByTypeField

-Returns the Auto Transactions having keys matching the key of the data source input row currently used as context.
+Returns the Auto Transactions having keys matching the key of the data source input row currently used as context, in addition to also filtering by the `Auto Transaction type` property.
+If you have specified the `Auto transaction type` property, you must use this API to avoid the possibility of getting multiple matches pr Auto Transaction type.

 ## Parameters